maxto/R-Books/README.md

 - [Outstanding User Interfaces with Shiny](https://divadnojnarg.github.io/outstanding-shiny-ui/) This book is not an HTML/Javascript/CSS course!
 Instead, it provides a survival kit to be able to customize Shiny.
 I am sure however that readers will want to explore more about these topics.

+- [Engineering Production-Grade Shiny Apps](https://engineering-shiny.org/) This book will not get you started with Shiny, nor talk how to work with Shiny once it is sent to production.
+What we’ll see is the process of building an application that will later be sent to production.

 Misc books [here](https://bookdown.org/home/archive/)